MicrosoftDocs/sql-docs/docs/big-data-cluster/big-data-cluster-key-versions.md

 1. The main keys are asymmetric RSA key.
 2. A main key is created for SQL Server master instance and for HDFS.
 3. The public key corresponding to the main key, is always stored in the Controller Database or controldb.
 The private key is stored in the controller database for system managed main key.
-For Keys from HSM or any other external provider, the private keys are not stored inside the controller database (unless the application for external keys, brings the private key with it).
+For encryption keys from HSM or any other external provider, the private keys are not stored inside the controller database (unless the application for external keys, brings the private key with it).
 However, the private key is not needed inside the controldb and [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] will not require the Private Key material.
-4. The encryption operations using the public key of the main key, can be performed inside the controller itself or the controller can distribute the public key to Hadoop KMS so that Hadoop KMS can perform encryption locally.
-The decryption operations are expected to be handled by the external key provider like HSM.
-This design allows us to keep the sensitive part of the asymmetric key outside the cluster and in the customer protection.
-This makes sure, that the root of encryption to decrypt all the data is never available in the [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] ecosystem for customer configured keys.
+4. Encryption operations using the public key of the main key can be performed inside the controller itself, or, the controller can distribute the public key to Hadoop KMS so that Hadoop KMS can perform encryption locally.
+The decryption operations are expected to be handled by the external key provider, like HSM.
+This design allows us to keep the sensitive part of the asymmetric key outside the cluster and in the customer's protection.
+This makes sure that the root of encryption to decrypt all the data is never available in the [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] ecosystem for customer configured keys.

 ## Storage protection of different keys

 The DEK for HDFS files and for SQL Server are stored along with the data that DEK protects.
 DEK is protected by the HDFS EZ key or the asymmetric key in SQL Server respectively.

-Asymmetric keys in SQL Server have metadata which points to a key URL in the control plane and SQL Server only stores the public key of the asymmetric key, for correlation with the key in the control plane.
+Asymmetric keys in SQL Server have metadata include the key's URL in the control plane.
+SQL Server only stores the public key of the asymmetric key, for correlation with the key in the control plane.

 The storage of keys in controldb, is protected by the column encryption key in controldb.
 The controldb stores sensitive information about the cluster and all the sensitive information is protected by a Column Encryption Key of SQL Server in controldb, which is further protected by a password stored in Kubernetes Secrets.
+For more information, see [Secrets in Kubernetes Documentation](https://kubernetes.io/docs/concepts/configuration/secret/).

-The protection is summarized in the diagram below:
+The protection is summarized in the diagrams below.
+First, storage protection of HDFS EZ keys:
 :::image type="content" source="media/big-data-cluster-key-versions/storage-protection-ez.png" alt-text="Storage protection of HDFS EZ keys ":::

-Storage protection of HDFS EZ keys
+Storage protection of the main key:
 :::image type="content" source="media/big-data-cluster-key-versions/storage-protection-main.png" alt-text="Storage protection of the main key":::
-Storage protection of the main key

 ## Key rotation

 ### HDFS encryption zone keys

-When a cluster is deployed with Active Directory, HDFS is provisioned with a default encryption zone called securelake which is protected by *securelakekey*.
-We will be using the defaults in examples, however new zones and keys can be provisioned using azdata.
+When [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)] is deployed with Active Directory, HDFS is provisioned with a default encryption zone called securelake, protected by *securelakekey*.
+We will be using the defaults in examples, however new zones and keys can be provisioned using `azdata`.
 The *securelakekey* is protected by a main encryption key for HDFS, which is stored in the control plane.
-With CU9 clusters, azdata can be used to rotate the EZ keys for HDFS.
-The rotation of EZ keys, causes new key material to be generated, with the same name as "*securelakekey*", however with a new version of the key pointing to the key material.
-Any new encryption operation (file writes) in HDFS EZ always uses the latest version of the key associated with EZ.
+Starting with SQL 2019 CU9, azdata can be used to rotate the EZ keys for HDFS.
+The rotation of EZ keys causes new key material to be generated, with the same name as "*securelakekey*", but with a new version of the key pointing to the key material.
+Any new encryption operation in HDFS (for example, file writes), EZ always uses the latest version of the key associated with EZ.
 For files in an EZ, protected by older version of keys, `azdata bdc hdfs encryption-zone reencrypt` command can be used, so that all the files can be protected by the latest version of the EZ key.

 Consider a file called file2 placed in /securelake.
 The following depicts the protection chain.